 How the committee came together

 Our priority in forming this committee was to ensure that the group would reflect the diversity of the neighborhood surrounding the golf course, both in demographics and interests.
 An interest form was posted from October 30, 2020 to January 8, 2021, resulting in more than 200 applications.
-The 27 members selected for the committee are a cross section of the community--residents, renters, local business owners, advocates and civic leaders--bringing a wide range of voices and ideas to the process.
+The 27 members initially selected for the committee are a cross section of the community--residents, renters, local business owners, advocates and civic leaders--bringing a wide range of voices and ideas to the process.

 Key demographic information

-The data and selection criteria are available for download at the links below.
+Data and selection criteria are available for download at the links below.

 Download demographic data for committee (PDF)